crazeapps2018/LoginSignUp/README.md

-# Android TechDotMusicPlayer: Music App
+# Android LoginSignup using: MVVM

 This repository contains a detailed sample app that demonstrates LoginSignup using MVVM Design Patterns, Retrofit, ViewModels, Navigation and Jetpack Components
 <p align="center">